 Other light reflecting colours can also be used but white will reflect the most amount of sunlight back into your shaded area.

-Some gardeners use mirrors to reflect light back like this one from Amazon but be careful not to point it directly at the plants as you can burn them.
+Some gardeners use mirrors to reflect light back like this one from Amazon but be careful not to point a mirror directly at the plants as you can burn them.

 Root Competition & Requirements

 Roots competing for resources is an important consideration in shade gardening.
 There are plants that thrive best in low moisture shaded conditions while there are a number that require moist shade.

 As mentioned earlier there can resource competition between plants and this is a very important factor that should be considered when planting young trees as they need care and attention for the first 6 months to 1 year.